 Figure 1.
 Analysis of the transcriptome profiles of aphids fed on mock-inoculated vs TuYV- and CaMV-infected plants. (a-b) Principal component analysis of three biological replicates for each condition of Myzus persicae feeding on (a) Arabidopsis thaliana and (b) Camelina sativa.
 The dots of the same color correspond to the biological replicates for each condition.
 The mock 2 (M2) Camelina sample was excluded from the analysis because it did not cluster with the other two replicates. (c-d) Venn diagrams presenting the number of differentially expressed genes (DEGs) in aphids fed on TuYV- and CaMV-infected Arabidopsis (c) and Camelina (d), compared to respective mock-inoculated controls.
 Magenta arrows: number of up-regulated genes, cyan arrows: number of down-regulated genes and two-color circles: inversely regulated genes (up-regulated genes in one virus-infected modality and down-regulated in the other virus-infected modality). e) The number of DEGs and enriched GO categories in aphids fed on TuYV and CaMV-infected plants vs mock controls as well as on TuYV- vs CaMV-infected plants.

 Figure 2.
-Gene ontology (GO) analysis of deregulated genes in Myzus persicae feeding on TuYV- and CaMV-infected Arabidopsis and Camelina. a) Myzus persicae on TuYV-infected vs mock-inoculated Arabidopsis, b) Myzus persicae on CaMV-infected vs mock-inoculated Arabidopsis, c) Myzus persicae on TuYV-infected vs mock-inoculated Camelina, and d) Myzus persicae on CaMV-infected vs mock-inoculated Camelina.
+Gene ontology (GO) analysis of differentially expressed genes in Myzus persicae feeding on TuYV- and CaMV-infected Arabidopsis and Camelina. a) Myzus persicae on TuYV-infected vs mock-inoculated Arabidopsis, b) Myzus persicae on CaMV-infected vs mock-inoculated Arabidopsis, c) Myzus persicae on TuYV-infected vs mock-inoculated Camelina, and d) Myzus persicae on CaMV-infected vs mock-inoculated Camelina.
 The deregulated processes and the corresponding GO categories and IDs are specified in the vertical axis.
 For each GO category (BP: Biological Process, CC: Cellular Component, and MF: Molecular Function), the GO terms/processes are sorted according to decreasing log2 (1/p-value), also indicated by the color of each spot, to place the most significantly enriched GOs on top of the graph.
 The absolute number of DEGs that matched the GO term is indicated by the size of each spot, whereas the horizontal axis shows the percentage of DEGs belonging to the GO term.

 Figure 3.
 Hierarchical clustering of all differentially expressed genes (DEGs) in Myzus persicae feeding on CaMV- and TuYV-infected Arabidopsis thaliana (a) and Camelina sativa (b), compared to mock-inoculated control plants (Mock-inoculated [M], TuYV-infected [T] and CaMV-infected [C]) (Supplementary Dataset S1).
 The color key scale displays the row Z-score (normalized counts) from -2 to +2 as a gradient from cyan to magenta.

+Figure 4.
+Summarizing figure presenting the number of differentially expressed aphid genes (log2FC > 0.5 or <0.5) discussed in each subsection of the discussion (1a, 1b, 2a, 2b, 3a, 3b). a) differentially expressed aphid genes in common for all conditions, b) virus-specific aphid DEGs common on both host-plants, and c) host plant-specific aphid DEGs for TuYV vs CaMV.
+Magenta arrows indicate the number of upregulated genes and the cyan arrows the number of downregulated genes.

 Acknowledgments

-We thank Claire Villeroy for aphid rearing and the experimental unit of INRAE Grand Est – Colmar (UEAV) for help with plant production.
+We thank Claire Villeroy for aphid rearing and the experimental unit of INRAE Grand Est – Colmar (UEAV) for help with plant production and Nathalie Laboureau for technical assistance in total RNA extraction and analysis.

 Funding